TomasPavlovicPavlo/PMI-80/README.md

 Example:

-Output buffer is located on address 0x1D00.
-Clear it and print character 'P' on first position.
+The output buffer is located at address 0x1D00.
+Clear it and print the character 'P' on first position.

 Solution:
 ```